psalire/Applying-Benfords-Law-on-2020-Election-Data/README.md

 ![Trump CA](1st-Digit-BL-Test/State-Counts-by-county-jpgs/CA%202020%20Election%20Trump%20by%20County%2C%20%20Vote%20Count%20-%205%2C368%2C918%2C%20Size%20-%2058.jpg)

 Here both parties seemingly have anomalies.

+So, breaks from the expected distribution of Benford's law is seen on both sides, which may or may not mean something.

 However, this is Benford's law applied to the first leading digit; typically when using Benford's law on election data the second leading is used to eliminate inaccuracies due to significant variations in population sizes.
 For example, if a state consisted only of counties with populations between 50,000 and 60,000 then naturally Benford's law for the first digit would not be followed.